LiDAR analysis is a growing need in the GIS community and CompassData is at the cutting edge of this field.

 Qualitative for the elevation surface (look and feel) and removal of anomalies or temporary features such as vehicles; intersecting building corners; assessing completeness; etc.

-- FEMA PM61 Compliant (FEMA Procedure Memorandum No. 61: “Standarads for LiDAR and Other High Quality Digital Topography” published Sept.
+- FEMA PM61 Compliant (FEMA Procedure Memorandum No. 61: “Standards for LiDAR and Other High-Quality Digital Topography” published Sept.
 27, 2010)